-Elizabeth McSheffrey is a Canadian journalist currently based in Vancouver, B.C.
-Since 2012, she has developed radio stations in Sierra Leone, covered a federal election, investigated major corporate and political scandal, and freelanced her way around East Africa.
-She recently worked for Nation Media Group in Kenya, where she filed print, TV, and radio features for the region’s largest newsroom.
-Elizabeth’s work has been published by news outlets all over the world, including CBC, BBC, CBS, CTV, Globe and Mail, Slate, VICE, and dpa International.
-She is best known for her coverage of Al-Shebaab terrorist attacks in Kenya, for which she was featured on CBC’s The Current with Anna Maria Tremonti.
-Her stories have often had national and international impact; in 2015 alone, Elizabeth’s feature on Uganda’s burgeoning cinema industry sparked global coverage of its action stars, earning her an AITO Young Travel Writer of the Year nomination.
-A few months later, her reporting on Canada’s fur industry was cited in news outlets across Canada, inspiring an internal investigation into a Canadian luxury apparel company, and landing her on the list of finalists for an outstanding investigative reporting award from the Canadian Association of Journalists.
+Elizabeth McSheffrey is a journalist from Ottawa with diverse experience in print, television and radio reporting.
+She currently works in Halifax, Nova Scotia, as a digital broadcast journalist for Global News.
+Since 2012, Elizabeth has developed radio journalism in Sierra Leone, investigated corporate and political scandal, and freelanced her way around East Africa.
+She has worked for Nation Media Group in Kenya, as an investigative reporter for the National Observer on Parliament Hill, and most recently, as a media trainer for the Asubpeeschoseewagong First Nation with Journalists for Human Rights.
+Elizabeth’s work has been published all over the world, by CBC, BBC, CBS, CTV, Globe and Mail, Slate, VICE, The Toronto Star, and others.
+She is best known for her coverage of Al-Shebaab terrorist attacks in Kenya, and her work on The Price of Oil, the largest national collaborative journalism investigation in Canadian history.
+Her reporting has had national and international impact: this year, she was a co-finalist for the Canadian Hillman Prize for the joint Price of Oil investigation, which drove legislative change on air pollution in Ontario, and broke through a culture of silence on regulatory infractions within Canada’s lucrative oil and gas industry.
+Last year, she was part of the team nominated for a prestigious Michener Award for a series investigating conflict of interest within Canada’s federal energy regulator, which contributed to the eventual demise of the largest pipeline proposal in Canadian history.
+In 2015, her reporting on Canada’s fur industry provoked an internal investigation into a Canadian luxury apparel company, landing her on the list of finalists for an outstanding investigative reporting award from the Canadian Association of Journalists.
 For more information about her travels, visit elizabetharoundtheworld.com.
-To contact Elizabeth or pitch a project, please send a message through Twitter, Instagram, LinkedIn or firstname.lastname@example.org.
+To contact Elizabeth with a news tip, please send a message through Twitter, LinkedIn or email@example.com

 Toronto-based mining giant, Barrick Gold, spilled cyanide solution into five Argentina rivers shortly after firing an engineer who raised serious safety concerns about the mining operation responsible for the contamination.
 Court documents obtained by National Observer allege that Barrick, the largest gold producer in the world, abruptly dismissed senior engineer Raman Autar in 2014 to “escape publication” of critical health, safety and environmental violations he found at the Veladero mine, one of the world's largest gold mines.